BB-ML: Basic Block Performance Prediction using Machine Learning Techniques: Methodology

 We have three sets of training and testing data generated from the same original collected data.
 We split the data into high-low, mixed high-low, and random data.
 Here, we explain how the data is split.
 First, for the high-low data, we assign the lower 70\% of the input range of the input samples to be the training set and the remaining 30\% of the input range, which represents the higher range input samples to be the test set.
 There are some input values with a combination of low and high values.
 We first train our models without these mixed input values and calculate accuracy.
 To examine the effect of mixed input values, we also train the models with a training dataset that includes the mixed range of input samples (mixed high-low data).
 Lastly, we randomly assign 70\% of the samples to a training set and the rest 30\% to the testing set to measure the overall accuracy of our model.

-Prediction and extrapolation on both PNN and BR-BPNN models generate scalar values of basic block counts.
+Prediction and extrapolation on the PNN model from Section~\ref{sec:model-architecture} generate scalar values of basic block counts.
 To compare the predicted and actual basic block counts, we use a normalized error metric, Mean Squared Error (MSE), defined as follows,

 where $n$ is the number of samples, $Y_i$ is the predicted counts, and $\hat{Y_i}$ is the actual basic block count.

 We also compute the Pearson correlation coefficient~\cite{pearson-corr}, and Spearman correlation coefficient~\cite{spearman-corr} between predicted values and actual values of basic block execution counts for each benchmark.
 Pearson correlation measures the strength of the linear relationship between predicted and measured counts.
 Spearman correlation assesses whether there is a linear relationship between variables equal to the Pearson correlation between the rank values of those two variables.